Rahinur2002/carDealership/README.md

 # Project Title

+Car Dealership Console Application

 ## Description of the Project

-Briefly describe what this Java console application does.
-Mention its purpose and who the intended users are.
-Explain the main functionality and what problems it aims to solve.
+Car dealership console application is designed for dealerships to filter cars through various different searches, list, add and remove vehicles.
+It reads from a file and overwrites the csv file with new vehicle information.
 ## User Stories

-List the user stories that guided the development of your application.
-Format these stories as: "As a [type of user], I want [some goal] so that [some reason]."
+- As a user, I want to view all the vehicles so that I can browse through the current inventory.
+- As a user, I want to filter vehicles by min/max so that I can search for the car that fits a budget
+- As a user, I want to by make and/or model so that I can search for vehicles that meets my preference.
+- As a user, I want to filter vehicles by year range so that I can view vehicles that fits what vehicle years I want.

-- As a user, I want to be able to input my data, so that the application can process it accordingly.
+- As a user, I want to filter vehicles by color so that I can browse the list of vehicles that fits what color I want.
-- As a user, I want to receive immediate feedback, so I can understand what to do next.
+- As a user, I want to filter vehicles by odometer range so that I can view list of vehicles that fits what I want.
+- As a user, I want to add a vehicle so that I can add new vehicles appears in searches.
+- As a user, I want to remove a vehicle, so that I can by VIN so that I can get rid of the vehicles that are not needed.

 ## Setup

-Instructions on how to set up and run the project using IntelliJ IDEA.
+After you have opened the folder with the instructions listed on "Running the application in intellij, scroll downed to "Program" class to run the application.

 ### Prerequisites